isaiah1112/sshreader/docs/source/faq.rst

     python -u myscript.py | wc

-or change the your shebang at the top of your python script
+or change the shebang at the top of your python script to:

 .. code-block:: bash